-4. Writing
+4. Writing - written production and interaction

 The learner should be able to write clear, detailed text on a wide range of subjects related to his/her own interests.

 The learner should be able to write an essay, passing on information or giving reasons in support of or against a particular point of view.